LuiCat/ArduinoTaikoController/README.md

 ## Algorithm

 This sketch uses a dynamic threshold of sensor levels to trigger inputs.
 Whenever the sensor level from one sensor is higher than the threshold, a keyboard or Nintendo Switch controller input is generated, then the sensors will be put into a cooldown period.
-When an input is triggered or during cooldown period, the threshold will be raised to a ratio of current sensor levels, and after that the threshold will gradually decay by ratio, to hopefully be an envolope of the waves of sensor levels.
+When an input is triggered or during cooldown period, the threshold will be raised to a ratio of current sensor levels, and after that the threshold will gradually decay by ratio, to hopefully be an envelope of the waves of sensor levels.

-As the sensors should have biased input voltages, the sensor levels are actually the differential value of the analog value from ```analogRead```.
+As the sensors should have biased input voltages, the sensor levels are the differential value of the analog value from ```analogRead```.

-To deal with four analog inputs, we read the sensor levels one at a time, and only do the triggering mechanisms for this sensor.
-To compensate the time difference, the sensor level for the current one will be a mix of values from previous read and current read.
-Also, a customized non-blocking version of ```analogRead``` is used to guarantee more stablization time after a channel switch of arduino's internal ADC chip.
+To deal with four analog inputs, we read the sensor levels one at a time and only do the triggering mechanisms for this sensor.
+To compensate for the time difference, the sensor level for the current one will be a mix of values from previous read and current read.
+Also, a customized non-blocking version of ```analogRead``` is used to guarantee more stabilization time after a channel switch of Arduino's internal ADC chip.

 To deal with Nintendo Switch, I used the HID descriptor for Hori's Pokken fightstick to let Switch trust Arduino as a valid controller device (see the [credits](#credits) section).
 The default buttons from the four sensors are the analog stick buttons (press the sticks down) and the trigger buttons (ZL and ZR).

 As VID and PID of the controller have to be the specific value, the setup to boards.txt is essential.
-Also, Switch seems also to be judging the device strictly by the first-come HID descriptor of the device, so Arduino's default HID behavior have to be altered to have our customized HID descriptor to work.
+Also, Switch seems to be judging the device strictly by the first-come HID descriptor of the device, so Arduino's default HID behavior have to be altered to have our customized HID descriptor to work.

 ## Parameters (with suggested values)